bartbartelds/obsidian-writing/2024-04-05 Furious fiction - writer's centre.md

 - **Your story must include the words POST, TEAR and THUNDER.**
     (Longer words are okay as long as they BEGIN with these words above.)

-**Embrace the creative challenge!
-We also love seeing you share your progress over the weekend by tagging #furiousfiction on your socials.**

 Your story must be a maximum of 500 words.
 Hyphenated words and contractions each count as just one word – and we’ll be featuring our TOP PICK and a selection of our favourite stories at the end of the month.

 ---